itsjustjordanhere/itsjustjordanhere/README.md

 ### Hi There, I'm Jordan! 👋

 - 🔭 I’m currently working on some person projects
-- 🌱 I’m currently learning JavaScript & Bootstrap 5
+- 🌱 I’m currently learning PHP
 - 📫 How to reach me: I will setup a contact form using Formspree API
 - ⚡ Fun fact: My favourite genre of music is Drum and Bass.